Nikolay Chipev

-Nikolay Chipev (Николай Чипев; born 20 February 1989) is a Bulgarian footballer.
+Nikolay Stamenov Chipev (Николай Чипев; born 20 February 1989) is a Bulgarian footballer.

 Career

 He was raised in CSKA Sofia's youth teams.
 In 2015, he signed a contract with FK Dinamo Samarqand to play in the Uzbek top division.
 Chipev made his official debut for Dinamo on 14 March in League home match against Kokand 1912.
 He scored his first goal for new club on 20 March 2015 in away match against FK Buxoro, scoring in the 29th minute.
 He was sent off on 19 June 2015, in the 0:2 away loss against Nasaf Qarshi.
 On 8 November 2016, Chipev was released by Montana.